A crashed bomber from the Second World War

-Almere is a young city, but even here the Second World War has left its traces.
-Back then, this area was still the lake IJsselmeer, which was important to the allied forces’ flight routes to the Ruhr.
-Pilots often chose to fly over the IJsselmeer on their return from bombing missions in Germany.
-This route heightened their chance of survival if their plane would crash.
+Almere is a young city, but even here the Second World War left its traces.
+Back then, this area was still Lake IJsselmeer, a key flight path for the allied forces to the Ruhr.
+Pilots often chose to fly over Lake IJsselmeer on their return from bombing missions in Germany.
+This route increased their chance of survival if their plane should crash.

-Various remainders of airplanes were found during the reclamation of the province of Flevoland.
-A couple of these wrecks are located on Almere’s territory in the lakes Gooimeer and IJmeer.
-These were all military aircrafts that crashed during the Second World War (1940-1945) and Cold War (1945-1991).
+Various remainders of military aircraft were found during the reclamation of the province of Flevoland.
+Several of these wrecks are located on Almere’s territory in Lake Gooimeer and Lake IJmeer.
+These were all military aircraft that crashed during the Second World War (1940-1945) and the Cold War (1945-1991).

-A couple of years ago, the wreck of an airplane was found in the Markermeer, northwest of the pumping-engine De Blocq van Kuffeler.
-It was identified as the Short Stirling BK716; an English bomber that carried out bombardments on German cities during the Second World War.
+Several years ago, the wreck of an airplane was found in Lake Markermeer, northwest of the De Blocq van Kuffeler pumping station.
+It was identified as Short Stirling BK716, an RAF bomber that carried out raids on German cities during the Second World War.

-In 2008, the Royal Netherlands Sea Rescue Institution by chance brought up an engine of the landing gear of a Short Stirling from the Markermeer.
-The foundation Aircraft Recovery Group 1940-1945 thinks it concerns the BK716.
-This aircraft carried seven crewmembers.
-During the recovery of the wreckage, one of the engine blocks was found.
-The registration number on this part of the airplane confirms the identity of the Short Stirling as the BK716.
+In 2008, the Royal Netherlands Sea Rescue Institution (KNRM) by chance brought up part of the driving motor of a Short Stirling’s landing gear from Lake Markermeer.
+The Aircraft Recovery Group 1940-1945 Foundation initially believed the plane to be BK710, but new research carried out in 2019 revealed that it was in fact BK716.
+The Dutch Ministry of Defence confirmed the identification during the subsequent recovery operation.
+This Short Stirling was flown with a crew of seven.
+In the first week of the recovery operation, one of the engine blocks was found.
+The registration number on this part confirmed the identity of the aircraft as BK716.

-The BK716 crashed in the night of 29 / 30 March 1943 during a return flight from a bombardment on Berlin.
-On their way home to Royal Airforce station Downham Market, the Short Stirling was shot by a German night fighter pilot.
+BK716 crashed in the early hours of 30 March 1943 when returning from a raid on Berlin.
+On its way home to RAF Downham Market in Norfolk, the Short Stirling was shot down by a German night fighter.

-The crew of the BK716 was formed by British and Canadian members:
+The crew of BK716 consisted of British and Canadian members:

 Why did we recover the Short Stirling?

-The City Council of Almere wanted to salvage the aircraft.
-Relatives have asked the city to recover the remains of their family members, in order to give them a proper burial.
-The City Council supported this request, since the crew has paid the ultimate price for us to enjoy our freedom today.
-Furthermore, it offers relatives the chance to say goodbye to their beloved family members properly.
+The Almere municipal executive and municipal council wanted to salvage the aircraft.
+Surviving relatives had requested the recovery of the remains of their family members to be able to give them a proper burial.
+The executive and council supported that request.
+The crew paid the ultimate price for our freedom.
+Our efforts will enable the relatives to say goodbye to their late loved ones properly.

 The recovery, which is part of the National Aircraft Wreckage Recovery Programme, was commissioned by the municipality of Almere.
 The Ministry of Defence and specialized contractor Leemans Speciaalwerken carried out the recovery.
-The Ministry of the Interior and Kingdom Relations and the Association of Dutch Municipalities (VNG) provide funds and advice.
+The Ministry of the Interior and Kingdom Relations provided funds and advice.

-The National Aircraft Wreckage Recovery Programme was set up in 2018 and covers some 30 aircraft recovery operations with a strong likelihood of human remains being found.
+The National Aircraft Wreckage Recovery Programme was set up in 2018 and today covers more than 30 recovery operations involving aircraft of various nationalities with a strong likelihood of human remains of missing airmen being encountered.
 The programme was started to fulfil the fervent wish of surviving relatives to be able to properly bury their missing family members and to obtain certainty about what happened to them.
-Moreover, as the Netherlands celebrates 75 years of freedom in 2020, recovery operations of this nature are a meaningful gesture in that context.
+The involvement and efforts of members of the general public often prove indispensable.
+The Netherlands celebrated 75 years of freedom in 2020, in which context recovery operations of this nature are a meaningful gesture.

 75 years of freedom

-The Netherlands celebrates 75 years of freedom in 2019 and 2020.
-Our rights and freedom are not unconditional.
-We will always have to work hard in order to maintain them.
-Connection forms an essential part of the commemoration and celebration of 75 years of liberation and freedom.
-The story of the crew of the Short Stirling is part of this commemoration.
-They fought for our freedom, and eventually paid the ultimate price.
+The Netherlands celebrated 75 years of freedom in 2019 and 2020.
+Our rights and freedoms are not unconditional, they require our ongoing work and commitment.
+The principles of unity and connection were at the heart of the commemorations and celebrations of 75 years of liberation and freedom.
+The story of the crew of Short Stirling BK716 is part of that.
+They fought for our freedom, eventually paying the ultimate price.
 Freedom for which we are thankful every day.

 The recovery of the Short Stirling started on August 31st and completed on October 9th, 2020.
 The municipality carried out this project together with our partners.
 The Ministry of Defence took care of the recovery and will now carry out the process of identification.
 Together with Leemans Speciaalwerken, Defence raised the wreckage from the bottom of the Markermeer and cleaned the found parts.
 They searched for mortal remains, personal belongings, munition, and military equipment.
 The Recovery & Identification Unit of the Royal Netherlands Army (BIDKL) examines the human remains and other parts of the airplane in order to identify the remains as those of the crew of the BK716.
 This bomber carried seven crew members.
 Their relatives have been informed by the municipality of Almere.